-Please register on-line for the course through the personal menue at the top of the kth.se website.
+Register on-line for the course through the personal menue at the top of the kth.se website.
 You will immediately see in your personal menu when you have registered successfully.

-If you encounter any problems when registering, please contact your program coordinator.
-The course coordinator does not handle course regiustrations.
+If you encounter any problems when registering, please contact the course administrator at SEED (kursadmin.seed@abe.kth.se).